whage/thesis/thesis.md

 based on type variables while providing flexibility since they can take on any type as long as that type is used consistently within the scope of the type parameters.
 The simplest use case for parametric polymorphism is implementing generic "container" types where the emphasis is not on the type of the values in the container but instead on their consistent use within the container (generic lists or tuples).
-The typechecker can aid in enforcing the consistent usage without dictating the exact types of the values.
+The type checker can aid in enforcing the consistent usage without dictating the exact types of the values.
 Type parameters help us encode the notion of composition on the type level.